 20. All MO and PRO hydroplane hulls shall have a construction date permanently affixed to the inside of the transom in a location easily visible to the Inspector.
-(If the actual construction date of a hull is unknown, a onetime declaration of a construction date (month and year) may be permanently affixed by the owner or driver to the inside of the transom.)
-21. Modified Outboard, Stock Outboard and PRO Hydroplane
+(If the actual construction date of a hull is unknown, a one-time declaration of a construction date (month and year) may be permanently affixed by the owner or driver to the inside of the transom.)

-- Pickleforks and Cockpit Noses - A. MODIFIED and PRO: On all MO hydroplane hulls built after October 31, 2007 and all PRO hydroplane hulls built after October 31, 2008, the foremost points of the pickleforks shall have a minimum radius of 1" in one view.
+21. Stock, Modified and PRO Hydroplane Pickleforks and Cockpit Noses - On all SO hydroplane hulls, all MO hydroplane hulls built after October 31, 2007 and all PRO hydroplane hulls built after October 31, 2008, the foremost points of the pickleforks shall have a minimum radius of 1" in one view.
 This minimum radius shall extend at least 45 degrees to both sides of the foremost point.
-At 90 degrees to this radius conforming view, the points on the picklefork will have a minimum thickness of 3/4" on the inside of the sponson and an outside picklefork dimension of 3/4" in PRO and 1/2" in Mod.
-These minimum thicknesses shall extend at least 45 degrees to both sides of the foremost point.
-(See diagram) - 1).
-All MO hydroplane hulls built after October 31, 2007 and all PRO hydroplane hulls built after October 31, 2008 where the cockpit nose extends forward of the body of the hull, shall have a cockpit nose that conforms to the same requirements for shape as the picklefork foremost points described in the PRO portion of paragraph A above.
+At 90 degrees to this radius conforming view, the points on the picklefork will have a minimum thickness of 3/4" on the inside of the sponson and an outside picklefork dimension of 3/4" in PRO and 1/2" in Stock and Mod.
+(See diagram below)